-broader area and included stations with low infection.
+The aim of the study was to correlate the distribution of three types of bivalve diseases within a lagoon (Arcachon Bay) in order to identify the main drivers.
+Salinity is often cited as a strong contributing factor (Ahn & Kim 2001; Elandalloussi et al. 2008) but many confounding factors may intervene along the gradient.
+The unusual feature of Arcachon Bay was the presence of two major freshwater inputs that induce a bi-directional salinitytemperature gradient, East-West and North-South.
+We demonstrated that the effect of salinity was restricted to a very narrow area around the mouth of the river, for perkinsosis only.
+Indeed, Perkinsus concentration was significantly lower than elsewhere in Group 1 only, corresponding to 3 stations near river mouths.
+The distribution of all diseases was explained less within "oceanic vs. continental" axis than between both northwest and southwest subareas of the lagoon.
+This suggests that factors other than salinity were contributing.
+The Principal Component Analysis discriminated groups of stations in accordance with what could be expected in such an ecosystem: an oceanic-influenced group (Group 2), a continentinfluenced group (Group 1) and two intermediates groups (Groups 3 and 4) (Bouchet 1993).
+The mean abundance of perkinsosis infection was high compared to previous studies (Lassalle et al. 2007) but was lower than that assessed in Arcachon Bay in 2006 (96,000 cells.g-1 (gill FW) (Dang et al. 2010).
+This difference can be explained by the distribution of sampling stations, which in the present study took into account a broader area including stations with low infection.
 Salinity is an important factor structuring the abundance of Perkinsus spp. in some locations (Leite et al. 2004).
-For Perkinsus olseni, the optimal salinity range is 25-35 (Auzoux-Bordenave et al. 1995) and high infection generally corresponds to high salinity (Burreson & Ragone Calvo 1996; Cigarría et al. 1997; Park & Choi 2001).
-In Arcachon Bay a similar gradient was obtained previously (Dang et al. 2010) but was mainly due to stations sampled near freshwater inputs.
-In the present study, the refuge function of low-salinity areas was evident (Group 1) but concerned <5% of the axis lengths.
-It should be determined whether these low salinity areas are effective for commercially relevant growth rates in the shellfish.
-The salinity gradient of these areas was not high enough to induce a perkinsosis infection gradient.
+For P. olseni, the optimal salinity range is 25-35 (Auzoux-Bordenave et al. 1995) and high infection generally corresponds to high salinity (Burreson & Ragone Calvo 1996; Cigarría et al. 1997; Park & Choi 2001).
+In Arcachon Bay a similar gradient was formerly obtained (Dang et al. 2010) but mainly due to stations sampled near freshwater inputs.
+In the present study, the refuge function of lowsalinity areas was evident (Group 1), but concerned less than 5% of the axis lengths.
+It should be determined if these low salinity areas are effective for commercially relevant growth rates in the shellfish.
+The salinity gradient out of these areas was not high enough to induce a perkinsosis infection gradient.
 Unexpectedly, the highest difference in perkinsosis infection was observed between Axes 1 and 2.
 The environmental characteristics that were significantly different between axes involved sediment and emersion.
 The highest content in silt and clay, and organic matter in the sediment coincided with the highest emersion rate, the highest extreme temperatures and eventually the highest perkinsosis infection (Axis 2).
-Higher infection in muddy sediment than in sands has already been reported (Choi et al. 2002).
-Our hypothesis is also that the highest emersion rate (higher average hypsometric level) is due to (and/or is the consequence of) a smaller input of oceanic water during flood-tides, a lower water turnover and a higher sedimentation of fine particles.
-This lower turnover is consistent with an unpublished report that one-third of the water mass transits through Axis 2 against 2/3, through Axis 1 (SOGREAH 2001).
+Higher infection in muddy sediment than in sands was already reported (Choi et al. 2002).
+Our hypothesis is also that the highest emersion rate (higher average hypsometric level) is due to (and/or is the consequence) a smaller input of oceanic water during flood-tides, a lower water turn-over and a higher sedimentation of fine particles.
+This lower turn-over is consistent with an unpublished report that 1/3 of the water mass transits through Axis 2 against 2/3 through Axis 1 (SOGREAH 2001).
 That would increase the retention of Perkinsus hypnospores and facilitate infection between clams.